cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### System update requested at boot

 This is caused by the game not being updated.
 BOTW must have update version 1.4.0 or above to work.
-Follow our [Dumping Updates and DLC](dumping-updates-and-dlc) guide to dump and install the latest BOTW update to Cemu.
+Follow our [dumping guide](dumping) to dump and install the latest BOTW update to Cemu.

 ### Game freezing after "Open your eyes..."

 This is caused by the game not being updated.
 BOTW must have update version 1.4.0 or above to work.
-Follow our [Dumping Updates and DLC](dumping-updates-and-dlc) guide to dump and install the latest BOTW update to Cemu.
+Follow our [dumping guide](dumping) to dump and install the latest BOTW update to Cemu.

 ### Constant stuttering during gameplay